-Bitcoin uses the SHA-256, a mathematical function that takes an input of any size and produces a fixed length output every time.
-The generated output is referred to as hash or Bitcoin Hash.
+Bitcoin uses the SHA-256, a mathematical function that takes an input of any size and produces a fixed-length output every time.
+The generated output is referred to as a hash or Bitcoin Hash.

 - Merkel Tree & Merkel Root

 Merkel tree is a tree of hashes, and the last hash of that tree is called the Merkel root or root hash.
 This is a concept in computer science and cryptography based on which Bitcoin is mined.
 The bitcoin block tree looks something like this after being hashed in a tree:

 Note: I have only taken 4 transactions in this example but in reality, there are several hundred transactions in a Bitcoin block.

 - Target & Difficulty

 Target and difficulty of the Bitcoin network are similar things but difficulty is more understandable in human nature.
 Target is a 256-bit number (extremely large), obtained by hashing the previous block’s header in a certain way, that all Bitcoin clients share, while difficulty is a measure of how difficult it is to find a hash below or equal to a given target and is measured in hash rate.